-be an advocate for Looked After Children and Post Looked After Children within school.
+be an advocate for Looked After Children and Previously Looked After Children within school.

-be proactive in identifying ways in which the school can raise progress of Looked After Children and Post Looked After Children and ensure positive well-being.
+be proactive in identifying ways in which the school can raise progress of Looked After Children and Previously Looked After Children and ensure positive well-being.

-work in partnership with Sandwell Virtual School providing termly progress data on the progress of Looked After Children.
+work in partnership with Sandwell (and other placing authorities) Virtual School providing termly progress data on the progress of Looked After Children.

 give regard to the impact of relevant decisions for Looked After Children on both the Looked After Children and the rest of the school community.